-It is our goal to establish in current and future clinical trials that our ATH platform, which is designed to enhance the body's repair mechanism of HGF/MET, can potentially address a wide range of clinical applications ranging from CNS disorders, such as AD, PDD, multiple sclerosis, or MS, and amyotrophic lateral sclerosis, or ALS, to more peripheral conditions such as neuropathy.
-In addition, we believe that HGF/MET biology plays a role in neuropsychiatric indications such as depression and anxiety.
-Currently we have several preclinical candidates for non-AD indications, including ATH-1018, which is being developed to address peripheral indications, and ATH-1019 / ATH-1020 compounds, which are being advanced to address neuropsychiatric indications.
-ATH 1020 is a new compound that recently moved from the discovery to the development stage.
-Similar to ATH-1019, it is designed to activate HGF/MET and is neuroactive in animal models.
-Late-stage non-clinical development work and potentially early clinical studies will support decisions on selection of the lead product candidate and indication moving forward.
-Our ATH platform allows us the flexibility to engineer compounds that are BBB-penetrating or that generate specific activity in the periphery and molecules are suitable for subcutaneous or oral route of administration.
+It is our goal to establish in current and future clinical trials that our ATH platform, which is designed to enhance the body's natural repair mechanism of HGF/MET, can potentially address a wide range of clinical applications ranging from CNS disorders, such as AD, PDD/DLB, multiple sclerosis, or MS, and amyotrophic lateral sclerosis, or ALS, to more peripheral conditions such as peripheral neuropathy.
+In addition, pre-existing literature suggests that HGF/MET biology plays a role in neuropsychiatric indications such as depression, anxiety and schizophrenia.